Doctor Strange in the Multiverse of Madness: Post-production

 Bob Murawski and Tia Nolan co-edited the film.
 Some additional photography had been completed by mid-September 2021, with Olsen and Wong completing their work.
 The film was once again delayed in October, this time to May 6, 2022.
 Later that month, Cumberbatch said they were in the middle of more additional photography, with further reshoots set for November and December, over at least six weeks in Los Angeles.
 The Hollywood Reporter said this photography was "significant" and included two weeks dedicated to filming that could not be completed during principal photography because of actor availability issues and COVID-related slowdowns.
 Cumberbatch confirmed the reshoots were being used to make adjustments to already shot material, while also filming parts that "were just impossible to do [during principal photography] because of logistics, COVID etc".
 The Hollywood Reporter later reported that the reshoots would allow the film to have "more fun with the multiverse" by adding more cameo appearances and variants of established characters, similar to No Way Home and the first season of Loki.
+Waldron created a fourth multiverse world for the film to shoot during the reshoots, which ultimately did not appear in the film.
 The film's teaser trailer was released in late December and confirmed the involvement of Michael Stuhlbarg as Nicodemus West, reprising his role from Doctor Strange.
 It also revealed that Cumberbatch would portray multiple versions of Strange in the film.
 The reshoots reportedly wrapped during the week of December 13, but additional filming continued in early January 2022.
 The latter was completed on January 8.
 By the end of the month, Raimi had assembled a cut of the film that would be presented to test audiences, and said there was potential for more reshoots to occur if the test screenings found that clarification or improvement were needed; Cumberbatch was working on further reshoots in the United Kingdom by March 13.

 Actors reprising their roles from earlier Marvel media as members of the Illuminati include Patrick Stewart as Charles Xavier, Hayley Atwell as Captain Carter, Lashana Lynch as Maria Rambeau, Anson Mount as Black Bolt, and Chiwetel Ejiofor as Karl Mordo.
 John Krasinski appears as Reed Richards, after having been a popular suggestion for the role.